The Holy Mountain (1926 film): Release and reception

 Popular in Berlin, where sold-out performances extended its premiere run for five weeks, it was also screened in Britain, France and US: the first international success of its director.
 Some critics were not impressed with the film, one of the most expensive efforts released by the German studio UFA in a year which was otherwise marked by a policy of retrenchment and the departure of respected studio head Erich Pommer.
 The film was compared unfavourably with the much less costly Madame Wants No Children directed by Alexander Korda.

-The Holy Mountain was released on DVD in the by Kino Video on 12 August 2003 and by Eureka Video on 21 June 2004.
-The film was re-released by both Kino Video on 24 April 2018.
+The Holy Mountain was released on DVD by Kino Video on 12 August 2003 and by Eureka Video on 21 June 2004.
+The film was re-released by Kino Video on 24 April 2018.